 When your skin is healthy, it looks its best.
 Cosmetic dermatology in New York is a practice of rejuvenating your skin, sometimes from the outside in and sometimes from the inside out.
 You’ll actually look younger with healthy skin; it’s a natural byproduct of taking care of your epidermis.

-Good cosmetic dermatologists have the experience, tools and resources to improve the health and appearance of your skin.
+Good dermatologists have the experience, tools, and resources to improve the health and appearance of your skin.
 These treatments not only improve your health, but they’ll change how you feel about yourself.
 When you look in the mirror after successful cosmetic skin treatments, you’ll see a younger version of yourself.
 That’s the value of cosmetic dermatology.

 Turning Back the Clock

 You can blame your parents for your genetics, but it won’t help how you look today.
-Some people just look older than they really are — or just older than they really feel.
+Some people just look older than they really are or just older than they really feel.
 The cause can be genetic, but it also may be due to your lifestyle or stress levels.
-Fortunately, your New York dermatologist can help you regain your self-confidence through a more youthful appearance.
+Fortunately, your dermatologist can help you regain your self-confidence through a more youthful appearance.

 Laser Dermatology Treatments

-Laser dermatology uses an intense pulsed light to break down damaged skin and encourage the growth of new skin.
+Laser dermatology uses intense pulsed light to break down damaged skin and encourage the growth of new skin.
 The type of laser used for a procedure and the technique required are determined by your condition.
 Ask your trained local dermatologist which treatment or treatments are right for you.

 Whether you need to remove your stretch marks, treat your cellulite or get rid of genital warts, laser dermatology can help.
 Unlike some chemical peels, treatments from a laser work on a deep layer in your skin to promote healthy skin production.
 Laser dermatology can also treat spider veins and varicose veins.